 Naltrexone is defined as an opioid antagonist.
 It’s an ingredient that can actively work to block opioid receptors in the brain.

-This powerful ability makes Vivitrol especially useful during and after treatment for opioid addiction.
+This powerful ability makes Vivitrol drug rehab especially useful during and after treatment for opioid addiction.
 Blocked opioid receptors don’t create cravings that are as strong or irresistible.

 This blocking also helps the brain readjust to more normal levels of understanding reward for various substances introduced to the body.